 It may just be a matter of time before your sense of trust feels restored.
 Usually, though, the time component is more so in regards to strengthening the new relationship in front of you than it is about moving past the one you left.
 "The more time you spend with your new partner and the more you build on the solid foundation that you are creating, the better you are likely to feel," says Hartstein.

 How to get over trust issues in a long-term partnership

 1. Voice your feelings, concerns, and questions

 Upfront, it’s important to avoid punishing or playing the blame game with a long-term partner who broke your trust.
 But at the same time, it’s not wise to just let them off the hook or bury the pain they’ve caused you in the interest of moving past it, either.
 Instead, you’ll want to clearly convey that you've been hurt and provide context as to why that is—whether it’s solely the result of their actions or a combination of their behaviors and past experiences that shaped your understanding of trust.
 In any case, learning how to get over trust issues in a long-term partnership starts with launching an ongoing dialogue.

 "Part of building trust back means being able to voice the feelings and thoughts that have come up for you when you've heard about your partner's trust-breaking actions," says Thompson.
 "Your partner needs to hear where you’re coming from and the ways in which you have been hurt."

 2. Understand that there is no time limit on building trust back

 There are many reasons why someone in a long-term relationship may have developed trust issues.
 But one of the most common is some version of infidelity, whether that’s emotional cheating, sexual cheating, or any other act that falls outside the established boundaries of your relationship.
-And it's important to acknowledge that learning how to heal after being cheated on and rebuild trust in that scenario can take as long a period of time as it needs to take.
+And it's important to acknowledge that learning how to heal after being cheated on and that rebuilding trust in that scenario can take as long a period of time as it needs to take.